isabella232/rtos-docs-pr.sv-se/rtos-docs/guix/chapter-4.md

 ## <a name="gx_utility_string_to_alphamap_ext"></a>gx_utility_string_to_alphamap_ext

-Rendera sträng till en 8bpp alphamap-typ pixelkarta
+Rendera sträng till en pixelkarta med 8bpp-alfakarta

 ### <a name="prototype"></a>Prototyp